SFGLab/cKNOTs/README.md

     - `<out_bedpe>` Path to the output `.bedpe` file.

-- `cknots.py preprocess pet_filter` Creates a new `.bedpe` file in which rows with PET count smaller than `<min_pet_count>` are filtered out.
+- `cknots.py preprocess pet_filter`: Create a new `.bedpe` file in which rows with PET count smaller than `<min_pet_count>` are filtered out.
     - `<in_bedpe>` Path to the `.bedpe` file containing information about contacts.
     - `<out_bedpe>` Path to the output `.bedpe` file.